Understanding release limits

 Financial institutions have limits in place on bank accounts and debit cards to help protect you and your account from fraud or losses.
-In this article, we’ll help answer the most frequently asked questions about release limits, as well as point-of-sale limits and ABM withdrawal limits.
+In this article, we’ll help answer the most frequently asked questions about release limits, as well as debit spending (or point-of-sale) limits and ABM withdrawal limits.

 What are release limits?

 When you deposit a cheque into your chequing or savings account, your financial institution may hold a portion of that cheque for a few days until the funds have cleared (the money has successfully transferred from one bank account to another).
 There are some exceptions, but the cheque hold period is typically five business days.
 The portion of the money released to you immediately is called a release limit or instantly available funds.

 It’s important to understand why release limits are in place.
 In short, release limits exist to protect you and the financial institution against losses if the cheque does not clear and funds are lost.
 If the financial institution were to grant you access to the complete funds right away or not have a release limit, they would essentially be extending credit, meaning that if the cheque did not clear due to non-sufficient funds, you would become responsible for repaying those funds (please refer to your account agreement for details).
-Temporary access to a portion of the funds reduces the amount of money that you would potentially have to payback if the cheque did not clear.
+Temporary access to a portion of the funds (instantly available funds) reduces the amount of money that you would potentially have to payback if the cheque did not clear.